johnmema/johnmema/README.md

-Hi! 👋 I'm John, a senior at UC Davis who's fascinated with technology.
+Hi! 👋 I'm John, a software engineer with a passion for building with technology.
 I find joy in working with coding languages like Python and React, as well as getting my hands dirty with C++.
 Outside of my tech interests, I enjoy discovering new hiking trails and playing basketball or chess.

 ### Technologies